kingfuweatherai/Privacy-Policy/Privacy Policy.md

 <h2>Contact Us</h2>

-<p>If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.</p>
+<p>If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at WeatherAIBugReport@gmail.com.</p>